KittyGiraudel/site/_posts/2014-05-26-how-i-came-to-write-for-the-web.md

 This might seem silly, but I am a very fast typer and this is not trivial when writing a lot.
 I usually sit on a comfortable 80 to 100 words per minute while being able to hit up to 120 words per minute with [appropriate music in the ears](https://soundcloud.com/janskibeeeats/mini-montana).

-> There has always been a computer at home.

 I grew up without a TV but as far as I can remember, there has always been a computer at home.
 When I was 3, my brother put me on Street Fighter, and I was smashing the keyboard with my little fingers without understanding much what I was doing.
 Before I was even 10, I started playing online.
 Which means typing to talk with people.

 A few years later in secondary school, we had typing lessons to help us use a keyboard; it was already earned.
 I remember finding a website where you had to type the alphabet as fast as you can.
 Then, there was a scoreboard displaying best scores.
 After a couple of days of practice, I managed to type the entire latin alphabet in about _2-3 seconds_.
 As silly as this exercise may be, it helped a lot rushing a couple of keys in a short amount of time.